-HIST 004 3.0 Units HIST 028 3.0 Units
+HIST 004 3 Units

-History of Western Civilization to 1500

-Course Advisory: Eligibility for ENGL 001.
-Survey of the history of western civilization from its beginning through the Renaissance.
+History of Western Civilization to 1500 Course Advisory: Eligibility for ENGL 001.
+Survey of the history of the development of western culture and civilization to the Reformation.
 Emphasis will be on analyzing the major social, political, economic and cultural forces which have shaped European societies.
 Three hours lecture.